 Procedures are categorized by motorcycle system.
 Consult "American IronHorse Consumable Table" for proper replacement items.

-L. Engine Systems
+A. Engine Systems

 - Drain and replace engine oil with 20W50 weight nonsynthetic motor oil.
-Similar weight synthetics may be used after the initial 2000-mile break-in has been completed. - Replace oil filter and filter gasket. - Replace air cleaner. - Inspect, clean or replace tappet oil screen.
+Similar weight synthetics may be used after the initial 2000-mile break-in has been completed. - Replace oil filter and filter gasket.